guillaume-be/guillaume-be.github.io/_posts/2021-08-26-byte_pair_encoding.md

 }
 ```
 - "lower" would follow the following aggregation steps: <br>
-`[l, o, w, e, r] -> [l, o, w, er] -> [lo, w, er] -> [low, er]` (`"low er"` not in merges vocabulary, causing an early stopping of the tokenization procedure at line _26_)
+`[l, o, w, e, r] -> [l, o, w, er] -> [lo, w, er] -> [low, er]` (`"low er"` is not in the merges vocabulary, causing an early stopping of the tokenization procedure at line _26_)

 - "hello" would be tokenized as: <br>
 `[h, e, l, l, o] -> [he, l, l, o] -> [he, ll, o] -> [hell, o] -> [hello]`

-## Training
+## Training phase

 For computational efficiency, BPE training relies on a pre-tokenizer (e.g. whitespace tokenizer) in order to generate a dictionary with word frequencies (the original BPE algorithm does not allow cross-word merges).
-This word counter is used to initialize a counter of adjacent "bytes" (symbols) pairs that may be merged.
-This "symbol pairs" counter is used to create a new symbol in the dictionary, update the symbol pairs counts and repeat until the target vocabulary size is reached.
+This word counter is used to initialize a counter of symbol pairs of adjacent characters that may be merged.
+After the count completes, the most frequent "symbol pair" is merged to create a new symbol in the dictionary, the symbol pairs counts  in the corpus are updated and the process repeats until the target vocabulary size is reached.
 As such, BPE is an algorithm that grows its vocabulary at each iteration (in contrast with SentencePiece unigram's model that prunes a large vocabulary at each iteration).

 The entire training algorithm is rather straight-forward and given below (reproduced from [[1]](#bpe)).